sertanorenay/LeetCode-Solutions/README.md

-# LeetCode Solutions - Python
+# LeetCode Solutions
-`python` solutions of some LeetCode problems.
+Solutions of some LeetCode problems in different languages.